Latin IS America

-The 2014 10-day festival includes lectures, discussions, concerts (percussion, new music, choral with a U.S. premiere, guest string quartet), and a dance party with live music and refreshments.
+The 2015 festival includes lectures, discussions, concerts.
 Most events are free and open to the public.

 Nationally and internationally renowned guests pack the lineup with an enriching roster of activities highlighting cultural connections between the U.S. and Latin America.
-Events will take place at facilities across campus, including MSU College of Music Cook Recital Hall, MSU Demonstration Hall, and the recently renovated Fairchild Theatre in MSU's Auditorium.
+Events will take place at facilities across campus, including MSU College of Music Cook Recital Hall and the recently renovated Fairchild Theatre in MSU's Auditorium.

 Here is what is scheduled so far for Spring 2015: (check back in February to learn about more LIA 2015 events)

 - Women’s Chamber Ensemble and Women’s Glee Club • April 11

 - Musique 21 • April 27